faisal1729/postmortem-cooling-surrogate/README.md

 This repository accompanies the master's thesis:

 > **Faisal Hussain Shah (2026)**
-> *Gaussian Process Surrogate for Post-Mortem Cooling Dynamics, with Application to Forensic Time-of-Death Estimation*
+> *Machine Learning in Forensic Medicine - Time of Death Estimation*
 > Master's thesis, Universität Potsdam, in cooperation with the Computational Anatomy and Physiology group, Zuse Institute Berlin (ZIB).
 > Supervisor: Dr. Martin Weiser.